womenhackfornonprofits/pimpmycause-rebuild/README.md

 | MongoDB       | CSS               |

 ## Continuous Integration, Code Coverage and Unit Tests
 All builds are performed by [Travis-CI](travis-ci.org) and can found [here](https://travis-ci.org/womenhackfornonprofits/pimpmycause-rebuild/).
-To view details of our code coverage visit [Coveralls.io](https://coveralls.io/github/womenhackfornonprofits/pimpmycause-rebuild) and we are using [Mocha](https://mochajs.org) as our testing framework.
+To view details of our code coverage visit [Code Climate](https://codeclimate.com/github/womenhackfornonprofits/pimpmycause-rebuild) and we are using [Mocha](https://mochajs.org) as our testing framework.

 ## The Team
 #### Front End Developers